-Regi Claire teaches creative writing at the National Gallery of Scotland.
+She teaches creative reading at Edinburgh University’s Centre for Open Learning and is a consultant for Waste Stories, an environmental project based at Glasgow University and supported by the Leverhulme Trust.
 She lives in Edinburgh with her husband, the writer Ron Butlin (the Scottish half of performance duo McSwiss), and their golden retriever.
-Her future projects are leaning towards the surreal, the supernatural and the thriller genre.